lukemccarvill/LED-Globe-Project/README.md

 # Challenges and Learnings

 ### China's Energy Dominance
-The first interesting finding was just how unequally the world's energy is used.
+The first interesting finding was just how unequal the world's energy usage is when dividing by political boundaries.
 For instance, China uses about 28% of the world's primary energy!
-If we have ~3500 LEDs, China is allocated almost 1000 of them, as shown in the figure below.
+If we have ~3500 LEDs, China is allocated almost 1000 of them, as shown in the figure below. *Of course, China is also extremely populous.
+When it comes to per-capita energy usage, countries like Canada, Norway, and Iceland use far more energy per person than China.*

 <p align="center">
   <img src="images/Graph30Countries.png" alt="Graph of Top 30 Countries by Primary Energy Consumption" width="700"/>